 2.1.2.
 Previously Published Data – Belgium, Argentina, and Canada

 Experimental data reported in two previous studies, Giletto et al. (2020) and Ben Abdallah et al. (2016), was included in the analysis conducted for the present study.
-The data from Giletto et al. (2020) comprises two separate experimental data sets from Argentina (Giletto and Echeverría, 2015) and Canada (Bélanger et al., 2001).
+The data from Giletto et al. (2020) comprises two separate experimental data sets from Argentina (Giletto and Echeverría, 2015) and Canada (Bélanger et al., 2001, Bélanger et al., 2000).

+In the Canadian study, two varieties (Russet Burbank and Shepody) and four N fertilization rates (0, 50, 100, and 250 kg ha-1) were evaluated with each variety having 4 site-years of experimental data and 10 sampling dates per site year (Table 1).

+In the Argentina study, five varieties (Bannock Russet, Gem Russet, Innovator, Markies Russet, and Umatilla Russet) and four N fertilization rate (0, 80, 150, 250 kg N ha-1) were each evaluated for between 2 to 4 site-years with between 4 to 5 sampling dates per site year (Table 1).

 All data from the Giletto et al. (2020) study used in the present analysis was included in this previous publication.

-The data from Ben Abdallah et al. (2016) represents a single experimental data set from Belgium.
+The data from Ben Abdallah et al. (2016) represents multiple experimental data set from Belgium.
+In the Belgium studies, three to six N rates (ranging from 0 to 250 kg N ha-1) were evaluated for two varieties (Bintje and Charlotte) for 17 and 7 site-years, respectively, and with 1 to 8 sampling dates per site year (Table 1).

 Only a portion of the data from the Ben Abdallah et al. (2016) study used in the present analysis was included in this previous publication.
 While the dry weight biomass data was previously reported, the nitrogen concentration data from the Ben Abdallah et al. (2016) experiment is reported in this manuscript for the first time.

 2.2.
 Statistical Methods

-Based on the approach outlined by Makowski et al. (2020), this study implemented a Bayesian hierarchical framework to infer CNDC parameters for each variety within location, assess the uncertainty in model parameters and critical N concentration, and compare fitted CNDCs across location and variety effects.
+Based on the approach outlined by Makowski et al. (2020), this study implemented a Bayesian hierarchical framework to infer CNDC parameters for each location and variety within location, assess the uncertainty in model parameters and critical N concentration, and compare fitted CNDCs across location and variety effects.

-In summary, this statistical approach uses all of the experimental data to fit a linear-plateau curve for biomass as a function of nitrogen concentration
+In summary, this statistical approach uses the entire set of experimental data (Figure 7a) and does not require any preliminary or intermediary statistical analysis.
+At the level of each experimental sampling date, a linear-plateau curve is fit for biomass as a function of nitrogen concentration (Figure 7b) and the join point of the linear-plateau curve is used to define the critical N concentration.
+Simultaneously, a negative exponential curve (i.e., CNDC) is fit across all experimental sampling dates where the critical N point of each linear-plateau curves lies exactly upon the negative exponential curve (Figure 7b).
+In this manner, the linear-plateau curve fitted for any given date is influenced by the data from all other experimental sampling dates through the fitting of the negative exponential curve.